nichwn/liars-dice/README.md

 How to Make Your Own Client
 ---------------------------

 Making your own client is pretty simple.
 All you need to do is inherit liars_dice.client.player.Player and override the notification_XXX() methods corresponding to the events you'd like to respond to.
-By default, all event calls are ignored except notification_username_notification_request(), notification_play_request() and notification_can_start() which must be overriden, or else they will raise an exception.
+The methods notification_username_notification_request(), notification_play_request() and notification_can_start() must be overriden, or else they will raise an exception, but the others are optional.

 A skeleton at liars_dice/client/interface/client_skeleton.py has been provided to make writing a client more convenient.
 Feel free to copy the file and extend it with your changes.